tdas3001/tdas3001/README.md

 </p>

 ## Professional Experience
-I have been working at MathWorks since July 2021.
-My contributions have been majorly on two fronts
+I worked at [MathWorks](https://in.mathworks.com/) as a Software Engineer in Test  with the Cloud Platform Integrations team from July 2021 till July 2023.
+My contributions had been majorly on two fronts
 ### MathWorks Reference Architectures
 MathWorks Reference Architectures are Infrastructure as a Code(IaC) Templates that allow users to deploy resources in Cloud platforms to be able to use MathWorks products in the cloud.
-I have actively contributed to ensure the quality of [MathWorks Reference Architectures](https://github.com/mathworks-ref-arch).
-I have closely worked on Cloud platforms like AWS and Azure and thier SDK packages in Python to write integration tests for the reference architectures.
+I had actively contributed to ensure the quality of [MathWorks Reference Architectures](https://github.com/mathworks-ref-arch).
+I had closely worked on Cloud platforms like AWS and Azure and their SDK packages in Python to write integration tests for the reference architectures.
 Here, I used GitLab SCM and Perforce Helix for Version Control.
 > Please note that the contribution in the GitHub repositories may not reflective of my efforts because a significant part of the codebase is maintained in MathWorks Internal Server.

 <p>